LarryMoreno/BracketMaster/README.md

 Make sure pytest is the is the testing framework with ctrl + Shift + P and typing Python: Configure Test Additionally make sure the python is the designated interpreter

+<h3>Jest Unit Testing</h3>
+Make sure you are in the frontend directory and have the necessary dependencies installed for jest (run 'npm i' if you don't).
+Then run 'npm run test' in your console to run all of the tests

 <h3>Create A mySQL Workbench Connection</h3>
 hostname: tramway.proxy.rlway.net
 port: 51041